5ony/OBSWebSocketAHK/README.md

 Basically this is the scipt you might want to extend.
 Note that this script __does not handle groups__, and you are encouraged not to use groups (OBSProject recommendation).
+(You can still do that though, go to [Toggling any scene items (sources) in one scene (handles groups)](#toggling-any-scene-items-sources-in-one-scene-handles-groups))

-No explanation here, but if you need a deeper knowledge about the mechanism, you might want to check all other scripts below this one.
+No explanation here, but if you need a deeper knowledge about the mechanism, or some simpler scripts, you might want to check all other scripts below this one.

 ```
-#NoEnv
-SetBatchLines, -1

 #Include lib/ObsWebSocket.ahk

 class MyOBSController extends ObsWebSocket {

-	state :=
+	state := 0

 	AfterIdentified() {
 		this.GetCurrentProgramScene()
 	}

 	GetSceneItemListResponse(data) {
-		sceneItemIdsByName := {}
+		sceneItemIdsByName := Map()
 		For Key, sceneItemData in data.d.responseData.sceneItems
 		{
 			sceneItemIdsByName[sceneItemData.sourceName] := sceneItemData.sceneItemId